a-nguyen1/comp55-final-project/README.md

 - Different types of weapons

 # How to play
-- To navigate the main menu, move the mouse and use the Left-Click button
+- Move the mouse and use the Left-Click button to navigate the main menu and toggle audio
 - Press w, a, s, d to move up, down, left, right, respectively
 - Press SHIFT to dash in the direction of the mouse
 - Press the Left-Click button on the mouse to attack in the direction of the mouse